Back to overview

 Formal schemes: vacation schemes and mini-pupillages

-Vacation schemes and mini-pupillages are an incredibly competitive part of the recruitment process.
-Many firms and chambers will offer you an automatic training contract or pupillage interview during your placement.
-Many schemes involve opportunities to experience real work as part of one or more of the firm’s teams.
-This may be supplemented with other activities, for example, a mock client pitch or presentation, or a project to work on over the course of the placement.
+Vacation schemes and mini-pupillages are an incredibly competitive part of the recruitment process and involve opportunities to experience real work.
+This may be supplemented with other activities – for example, a mock client pitch or presentation, or a project to work on over the course of the placement.
+Many law firms and chambers will offer you an automatic training contract or pupillage interview during your placement.

-Summer is the main placement season, but many firms also run schemes during the winter and spring.
-Firms that try to separate out non-law students may organise a dedicated non-law scheme during the winter holiday period.
+Summer is the main placement season, but many law firms also run schemes during the winter and spring.
+Law firms that try to separate out non-law students may organise a dedicated non-law scheme during the winter holiday period.
 This ensures that all prospective trainees are on a level playing field.

 Keep your eye on the vacation scheme deadlines page for updates.

-The majority of application deadlines for summer and spring schemes tend to be between the end of January and the end of February, with many firms also sharing a deadline at the end of March, but it’s best to apply early.
+Most application deadlines for summer and spring schemes tend to be between the end of January and the end of February.
+However, many law firms also share a deadline at the end of March.
+Just remember, it’s always best to apply early.
 If you’re a non-lawyer, you’ll need to apply by the end of October for most winter schemes.

 For an insight into what goes on during a firm’s vacation scheme, read our interviews with former vacation schemers.